 The fort was located at the eastern edge of present-day Maumee, Ohio, southwest of Toledo.
-The British built the fort to forestall a putative assault on Fort Detroit by Gen. “Mad” Anthony Wayne’s army, then advancing northward in southwestern Ohio.
+The British built the fort to forestall a putative assault on Fort Detroit by Gen. “Mad” Anthony Wayne’s army, which was then advancing northward in southwestern Ohio.

-The History of Fort Miamis
+The History of Ft.
+Miamis